hwipl/nuqql/README.md

 [centericq](http://thekonst.net/centericq/) and
 [centerim](http://www.centerim.org) written in Python and using ncurses.

-Currently, nuqql requires [purpled](https://github.com/hwipl/purpled) as a back-end. purpled is a daemon that uses libpurple and allows nuqql to connect to multiple chat networks.
+Currently, nuqql requires [purpled](https://github.com/hwipl/purpled) or [nuqql-slixmppd](https://github.com/hwipl/nuqql-slixmppd) as a backend. purpled is a daemon that uses libpurple and allows nuqql to connect to multiple chat networks. nuqql-slixmppd uses slixmpp and allows nuqql to connect to XMPP chat networks.

 ## Usage